mgreiler/se-unlocked/Transcripts/EP_42_Karl_Hughes.md

 people who don't want to organise a workshop for the whole team, or who want to learn together developers with from different companies all around the world.
 My next workshop will start again at the end of September.
 To find out more, please go to awesomecodereviews.com.
-I will also link it to the show notes, but now back to Karl.
+I will also link it in the show notes, but now back to Karl.
 Karl is the software engineer who turned it entrepreneur in the midst of the pandemic last year, his startup draft.dev creates content that reaches software engineers, which means that he combined his two passions development